 Sang Kancil quickly jumped onto the crocodile's back, counting the number as he jumped from one crocodile to the next crocodile.
 He keeps jumping and counting until he reached the other side of the river.

 'Are you done?' asked the crocodile.

 'Yes, and there is no feast, ha ha ha!' laughed Kancil as he quickly ran into the forest, towards the fruit trees.

 Sang Kancil once again managed to outwit his enemy, Sang Buaya, who is now so angry that he is even more determined to eat Kancil the next time he comes to the river.

-More Stories for Kids on Sang Kancil, the Mouse Deer
+More Adventures of Sang Kancil, the Clever Mouse Deer

-If you enjoyed this story of mouse deer and the crocodile, there are many more short bedtime stories for kids based on his antics.
+If you enjoyed this mouse deer and crocodile story, there are many more short bedtime stories for kids based on his antics.
 You can read my version of Mouse Deer and Tiger here, and how he witted a farmer Mouse Deer and the Farmer here.